 Credit granted by examination is applicable to a St. Edward’s University degree program but may not necessarily be transferable to another institution.
 Examination credit counts in neither the residence hours nor honors calculations.
 It is necessary to make arrangements to complete all CLEP, DSST, PEP and challenge exams prior to certification for graduation.
 All examination credit appears on the transcript as CR and does not affect the GPA in any way.

-The Testing Center at St. Edward's University offers a variety of exams for students and members of the community here on campus:
+St. Edward’s University offers a variety of exams for students here on campus: